andwele/sequelizedBurger/07-firebase/2-Homework/Instructions/Homework_RPS_Activity_Challenge.md

 ### When Should You Be an Expert with the Concepts from This Homework?

 By Week 9.
-Try your _absolute best_ to finish this homework.
-Remember: you have two weeks to ace this exercise.
+Try your _absolute best_ to finish this homework, even if you finish completing it after you have already turned it in.

 ### Setup